 \subsection{Performance profiles}

 We employ performance profiles \cite{dolan2002benchmarking} to compare the numerical performance of different algorithms.
-Denote the set of algorithm and problems by $\mathcal{A}$ and $\mathcal{P}$, respectively.
-Let $s_{a,p}$ be a performance measure, such as runtimes, gradient evaluations, or Hessian evaluations.
-If algorithm $a$ fails to solve problem $p$, we set $s_{a,p} = + \infty$.
-Then the performance ratio is defined by
+Denote the set of algorithms and benchmark problems by $\mathcal{A}$ and $\mathcal{B}$, respectively.
+Let $s_{a,b}$ be a performance measure, such as runtime, gradient evaluations, or Hessian evaluations.
+If algorithm $a$ fails to solve benchmark problem $b$, set $s_{a,b} = + \infty$.
+The performance ratio is defined by

 The proportion of problems for which algorithm $a\in \mathcal{A}$ achieves a performance ratio within a factor $\tau \in \R_+$ of the best performance is given by